ofek/asciinema.github.io/docs/manual/server/self-hosting/configuration.md

 by setting `UPLOAD_SIZE_LIMIT` variable to the desired limit, in bytes.
 For example, `UPLOAD_SIZE_LIMIT=16000000` changes the limit to 16 MB.

+### Unclaimed recordings removal

+When a recording is uploaded with [`asciinema upload`](../../cli/usage.md#asciinema-upload-filename) from a new system, it's not linked to any user account, unless [`asciinema auth`](../../cli/usage.md#asciinema-auth) was used to authenticate the CLI with the server (either before or after the upload).
+By default, such "unclaimed" recordings, are kept forever on a self-hosted asciinema server.

+To enable automatic "garbage collection" for unclaimed recordings, use `UNCLAIMED_RECORDING_TTL` variable, set to the number of days after which each unclaimed recording should be deleted.
+For example, `UNCLAIMED_RECORDING_TTL=30` tells the server to keep every unclaimed recording for up to 30 days, and after that, delete it permanently.

+Setting `UNCLAIMED_RECORDING_TTL` to a tuple, e.g.
+`UNCLAIMED_RECORDING_TTL=7,30`, where the first number (`7`) is a TTL for soft-deletion and the second number (`30`) is a TTL for hard (permanent) deletion, enables a 2-step removal process.
+In this mode, the recording is marked as deleted and hidden after the soft-deletion TTL period (7 days in this example).
+Then, after the hard-deletion TTL period (30 days in this example), it's permanently deleted from the database and the filesystem/object store.

 ## Database

 asciinema server utilizes a PostgreSQL database for storing recording metadata